Board of Trustees

 Michael A. Sasso is the managing partner at Sasso & Sasso, P. A., a Central Florida law firm.
 In his legal practice, Sasso devotes most of his time to general civil litigation and business law.
 President-elect of the Seminole County Bar Association, he earned a bachelor’s degree from the University of Florida and his law degree from Barry University School of Law.
 He also serves on the Judicial Nominating Commission for the Ninth Judicial Circuit, and as a board member of the Central Florida Urban League.

-Beth Smith is the government and education manager for Cigna.
+Beth Smith is the vice president of government and education for Cigna.
 Prior to her current job, she served as corporate manager of community relations for Orlando Health.
 Smith serves on the boards of the UCF Alumni Association, Winter Park Chamber of Commerce, Downtown Orlando Partnership, the Orlando Philharmonic Orchestra and Leadership Florida Regional Council.
 Smith earned her bachelor's degree from the University of Central Florida, where she is pursuing a master's degree in public administration.